aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/delegation_pool.md

 <a id="0x1_delegation_pool_EPARTIAL_GOVERNANCE_VOTING_NOT_ENABLED"></a>

-Partial governance voting hasn't been enabled on this delegation pool.
+Partial governance voting hasn&apos;t been enabled on this delegation pool.

 <pre><code>const EPARTIAL_GOVERNANCE_VOTING_NOT_ENABLED: u64 &#61; 14;<br/></code></pre>